B612-Asteroid-Institute/mpcq/docs/source/quickstart.rst

    There is a small free allowance of 1TB analysis credits per month in BigQuery, but this will quickly be consumed with queries against the large obervations database.

-   For more information on BigQuery billing, see the `BigQuery documentation <https://cloud.google.com/bigquery/pricing>`_.
+   For more information on BigQuery billing, see :ref:`pricing-and-free-tier`.

 Query Observations